CNES/dambox/README.md

 * **lnfnetlink**
 * **lnetfilter_queue**

+On Ubuntu 16.04, here are the requirements :

+> sudo apt install make g++ libnetfilter-queue-dev

 A makefile is available.
 Run the following command to obtain the binary dambox:

 > make -f DamBOX.mak